-The Palestine contemplated in the mandate has consisted of Trans-Jordan and cis-Jordan.
-In the year 1922, Trans-Jordan-three times the area of cis-Jordan-was closed to Jewish immigration.
+The Palestine contemplated in the mandate had consisted of Transjordan and cis-Jordan.
+In the year 1922, Transjordan--three times the area of cis-Jordan--was closed to Jewish immigration.

-In subsequent years, Palestine's British officials took the view that they were not primarily concerned with the facilitation of the creation of a Jewish homeland, but with the administration of the country in its existing condition.
+In subsequent years, Palestine's British officials took the view that they were not primarily concerned with the facilitation of the creation of a Jewish home-land, but with the administration of the country in its existing condition.